HeRCLab/hercm/README.md

 # HeRCM
 **ATTENTION**: hercm is still under active development.
-Most of the code here has not been tested extensively, and the c++ io implementation as well as hercmExplorer are still unfinished.
+While most of the code has been tested for basic functionality, performance and edge cases have not been evaluated yet.

 HeRCM is a storage format for sparse matrices, originally created for the HeRC research group at the University of South Carolina.
 The purpose of HeRCM is to provide a simple, easy to parse storage format as an alternative to matrix market or Harwell-Boeing.
 HeRCM files are rigid in structure, and while reference implementations are provided in C++98 and Python 3.4, io libraries should be trivial to implement in any language.